gigagraph/backbone/dotfiles/neovim/README.md

 This setup uses [`LuaSnip`][luasnip] to enable snippet support in `neovim`.
 Additionally, it helps [`blink.cmp`](#blink-cmp) completion engine to parse LSP completions.

 `LuaSnip` has an optional dependency on [`jsregexp`][jsregexp], which this guide recommends to install.
-Is sets `build = "make install_jsregexp"` when it defines the plugin.
+It sets `build = "make install_jsregexp"` when it defines the plugin.
 This may be a not reliable way to install `jsregexp`.
 For [temporary alternative installation methods see `LuaSnip`'s recommendations](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#transformations).

 #### [`blink.cmp`][github-blink-cmp]